-Learning how to become rich won't be easy – but what good things come easy anyways?
+Learning how to become rich won’t be easy (especially if you want to learn how to become rich overnight) – but what good things come easy anyways?

 For many people, learning how to become rich may seem impossible and completely unattainable, but that’s simply not true.
 Remember, being rich isn’t always just having millions of dollars in the bank.
 Having wealth or being financially independent can come in many forms.
 Like I said, you may just want to work towards having zero debt.